Cray-HPE/docs-csm/operations/power_management/Power_On_and_Boot_Compute_Nodes_and_User_Access_Nodes.md

     Refer to the following documentation for more information on how to bring up the Slingshot Fabric:
     -  The *Slingshot Administration Guide* PDF for HPE Cray EX systems.
     -  The *Slingshot Troubleshooting Guide* PDF.
 * An authentication token is required to access the API gateway and to use the `sat` command.
-See the [System Security and Authentication](../security_and_authentication/System_Security_and_Authentication.md) and "SAT Authentication" in the Shasta Admin Toolkit (SAT) product stream documentation.
+See the "SAT Authentication" section of the HPE Cray EX System Admin Toolkit (SAT) product stream documentation (S-8031) for instructions on how to acquire a SAT authentication token.

 ### Procedure

-1. Obtain the authorization key.

-    See [System Security and Authentication](../security_and_authentication/System_Security_and_Authentication.md), [Authenticate an Account with the Command Line](../security_and_authentication/Authenticate_an_Account_with_the_Command_Line.md), and "SAT Authentication" in the System Admin Tookit (SAT) product stream documentation.

-2. List detailed information about the available boot orchestration service \(BOS\) session template names.
+1. List detailed information about the available boot orchestration service \(BOS\) session template names.

     Identify the BOS session template names such as `"cos-2.0.x"`, `slurm`, `uan-slurm`, and choose the appropriate compute and UAN node templates for the power on and boot.